 This new general migrants’ rights convention would need an oversight authority.
 IOM could be given this responsibility, just as UNHCR is responsible for monitoring compliance with the Refugee Convention and its Protocol.
 In this scenario, IOM could remain simply “affiliated” to the UN and thereby continue to proceed without the bureaucratic encumbrances associated with membership in the UN common system.
 Such a setup would have its benefits, as it would anchor IOM’s activities in a normative framework, centred on migrants rather than on states.
 In other words, the needs of states would no longer simply “Trump” migrants’ rights.
 Is it unlikely, however, that states would entrust IOM with such a role and unclear whether IOM would be willing to oversee such a convention given its existing constitution.

 Alternatively, the mandate of OHCHR could be extended to cover the monitoring of the new general convention on migrants’ rights.
-Although OHCHR does not have IOM’s thematic or operational expertise on migration, it is one of the few UN entities with an explicit and unapologetic mandate to advocate for and assess states’ compliance with internationally recognised human rights.
+Although OHCHR does not have IOM’s thematic or operational expertise on migration, it is one of the few UN entities with an explicit and unapologetic mandate to advocate for and assess states’ compliance with internationally recognized human rights.
 A dedicated convention and a dedicated treaty body secretariat would provide both a universal platform against which to judge state action and a team of independent experts responsible for advocating adoption of and compliance with the convention.

 Populist leaders are increasingly dominating the narrative when it comes to migration and the risks posed by immigrants.
 More should be done to combat that narrative and put in place concrete safeguards for migrants across the globe.
 A general convention on migrants’ rights housed within an appropriate entity, while not constituting a direct counterweight to the current expulsions and bans, would be an important step in challenging populist narratives and promoting the rights of some of the world’s most vulnerable people.